 Be on the lookout for javelina.
 We saw two during our stay — one right behind our campsite, and another near the Desert View Watchtower.
 There’s lots of elk too.

-Sunrise Will Blow You Away
+Sunrise over the Grand Canyon Will Blow You Away

 I made my way to the canyon rim for both sunrise and sunset every day but one.
 Both shows were spectacular, but sunsets were pretty crowded everywhere we went (except on that secret trail).
 Sunrise was a different story – perfectly quiet, except for the singing birds.
 I set my alarm for 4:20 am, left the kids snoozing in their tent, and made my way through the park each morning.
 I’m sure there are lots of beautiful places to watch the sun come up on the rim, but my favorite was Moran Point, which provided a great view of both east and west.
 We were lucky enough to witness the full moon setting one morning while the sun bathed the canyon in its warm glow.
 More magic.